 6 Classic Chinese Appetizers For All Occasions

-Chinese food has become a staple in many people’s meals, not just in China but all over the world.
-The aromatic flavors, diverse ingredients, and vibrant colors are always welcomed at any dining table.
-Let’s bring them to you so you can start your meal on the right foot.
+The aromatic flavors, diverse ingredients, and vibrant colors are what make them so outstanding at any dining table.
+So let’s bring them to you so you can start your meal on the right foot.

 Steak and wontons certainly are nothing new, but what happens when you combine them?
 The result is something you have never seen before, crunchy bite-size wonton cups filled with creamy cheese and savory beef.

 These adorable little cups make not only great appetizers but also snacks for all your game day festivities.
 They come in small portions so you don’t get overwhelmed too quickly and can still fully enjoy the main course later on.

 Don’t deprive yourself of goodness; give these steamy buns a try right now.
 Baozi is a classic in Chinese cuisine.
 It can be found almost anywhere, from street corners to fancy restaurants.
 This fluffy treat is usually stuffed with various sweet and savory fillings, most notably pork.